term-world/topia-assignments-house-assignment/README.md

 >
 > 31 August 2022

-`(Ix)` — For months now, the neighborhoods in the suburbs of `term-world` have been ghost towns.
+`(Andra)` — For months now, the neighborhoods in the suburbs of `term-world` have been ghost towns.
 The once-bustling streets of communities like `Andra` and `Folivoria` have been host to little more than the occasional tumbleweed ever since local property owner **The Landlord** raised rent rates to untenable levels in an attempt to only bring the best and brightest (and wealthiest) to our fair `term-world`.

 In our exclusive interview with **The Landlord**, it was revealed that his able assistant **The Intern** argued that even properties with rock-bottom rent rates bring in more bacon than abandoned abodes.
 So, in a move that could only be called "inspired," "obvious," or maybe even "capitalistically altruistic," **The Landlord** is slashing rates to less than a tenth of what they once were.
 That's right, you'll no longer need a six-figure income to call one of these fine houses with three-figure square footage yours.